-As a result of the coronavirus (COVID-19) pandemic in 2020, most applicants in the 2021 cycle will have experienced some form of disruption to their formal education.
+As a result of the coronavirus (COVID-19) pandemic, most applicants will have experienced some form of disruption to their formal education.
 While some of the impact will be felt equally across all students, some students may also have been affected to a greater degree due to their individual circumstances.